JeremiahGiordani/sparse-ops/README.md

 A high-performance CPU backend for sparse **matrix–matrix** and **matrix–vector** operations, plus **Sparse ONNX model inference** using the ELLPACK format.

+These kernels currently outperform both MKL Sparse and OpenBLAS Dense on key benchmarks, and the Python API outperforms `torch.matmul` and `numpy.matmul` on compatible workloads.
+[See full performance results →](docs/performance.md)

 ---

 ## Features